erwan-privat/rbr-magnac/README.rst

 HERE

 .. image:: https://raw.githubusercontent.com/erwan-privat/rbr-magnac/refs/heads/master/screenshot1.png
-   :width: 100px
+   :alt: Screenshot showing the basic interface to control the water-heater behavior, and data about the electrical costs and savings based on inputs setting the price in euro per kilowatt·hour.

 .. image:: screenshot2.png?raw=true
    :alt: Screeshot showing a graph of the last 24 hours comprised of the total consumption, the water-heater consumption in off-peak hours and the over-production taken by said water-heater.

 WAS HERE